The bonanza of M&A deals and IPOs we experienced during the start of the pandemic has dried out.

 On the M&A side, global market turbulence has affected the number of mergers and acquisitions transactions and the revenue generated by fees.
-Goldman Sachs, a preeminent investment bank, saw investment banking fees drop by 48% in the last quarter of 2022.
-These figures lead experts to believe that the first part of 2023 is a continuation of 2022, especially since deal backlogs have been shrinking for most investment banks.
+In the last quarter of 2022, Goldman Sachs saw investment banking fees drop by 48%.
+These figures lead experts to believe that it will take some time to get back to the number of yearly transactions from years past.

-Based on these predictions and market realities, investment banking firms and other large financial institutions should focus on implementing the right technologies, innovations, and processes to improve efficiency, reduce costs and gain a competitive advantage in this competitive market.
+Based on these predictions and market realities, investment banking firms and other large financial services institutions should focus on implementing the right technologies, innovations, and processes to improve efficiency, reduce costs, and gain an advantage in this competitive market.

-In this article, we go over the top tools investment bankers need in 2023.
+In this guide, we go over the top investment banking software systems bankers should consider implementing.

-Some of the essential tools, such as Microsoft Excel, PowerPoint, and email, are table stakes, and every bank should be using them.
+Some of the essential tools, such as Microsoft Excel spreadsheets, PowerPoint, email, and even Bloomberg terminals, are table stakes, and every bank should be using them.
 However, other technologies can complement them to optimize your workflow and make you a more efficient dealmaker.

 Virtual Data Rooms (VDR)

 Whether it is a merger, an IPO, or a placement, most deals involve troves of data and thousands of documents.
-As firms adopt more technology and generate more data, the volume of information in a typical transaction will continue to grow.
-At the same time, all the data exchanged and generated during a transaction needs to be secure and protected.
+As firms adopt more technology and generate more data, the volume of information in a typical transaction will continue to grow, meaning all the data exchanged and generated during a transaction needs to be secure and protected.

 VDR Providers for Investment Banks